MicrosoftDocs/win32/desktop-src/Controls/bcm-getnotelength.md

 - Commctrl.h
 api_type:
 - HeaderDef
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # BCM\_GETNOTELENGTH message

 Gets the length of the note text that may be displayed in the description for a command link button.
-Send this message explicitly or by using the [**Button\_GetNoteLength**](button-getnotelength.md) macro.
+Send this message explicitly or by using the [**Button\_GetNoteLength**](/windows/win32/Commctrl/nf-commctrl-button_getnotelength?branch=master) macro.

 ## Parameters